TIBCOSoftware/snappydata/docs/connectingToCluster.md

 //Run a sql script.
 This particular script creates and loads a row table in the default schema
 snappy> run 'create_and_load_row_table.sql';

-//Start pulse to monitor the SnappyData cluster
-snappy> start pulse;
 ```

 The complete list of commands available through _snappy_shell_ can be found [here](http://gemfirexd.docs.pivotal.io/docs-gemfirexd/reference/gfxd_commands/gfxd-launcher.html)